youtube/cobalt/starboard/README.md

          different for someone else.
       1. Update the global defines in `'target_defaults'.'defines'`, if necessary.
+  1. Go through `configuration_public.h` and adjust all the configuration values as appropriate for your platform.
+  1. Update `starboard_platform.gyp` to point at all the source files you want to build as part of your new Starboard implementation (as mentioned above).
+  1. Update `atomic_public.h` and `thread_types_public.h` as necessary to point
+     at the appropriate shared or custom implementations.

 You should now be able to run gyp with your new port.
 From your `src/` directory: